-In 2012, 170 people died on North Dakota roads.
-This is more fatalities than the state has experienced since the 1970s.
+In 2013, 148 people died on North Dakota roads.

 Historically (dating back to 1979), North Dakota's motor vehicle fatality rate had been consistently lower than the national fatality rate.
 But, in recent years, the state rate has crept beyond the national rate as depicted in Figure 1.